-How Insulation Can Make Your Home More Energy Efficient And Comfortable
+How To Make Your Home More Energy Efficient And Comfortable

 If you are planning to remodel your home, or build a new custom home, it is important to speak with your homebuilder about installing the proper insulation before the construction phase begins.
-A reliable, professional homebuilder will know the right way to seal and insulate your home to ensure maximum comfort and energy efficiency and should be able to explain the process to you, but it's always best to educate yourself, so here are the basics.
+A reliable, professional homebuilder will know the right way to seal and insulate your home to ensure maximum comfort and energy efficiency.
+Your homebuilder should be able to explain the process to you, but it's always best to educate yourself, so here are the basics.

 Blanket insulation, including batts and rolls, is typically used in unfinished walls, floors and ceilings.
 The types of materials used in blanket insulation are:

 - Natural fibers (cotton or sheep's wool)

 3. Blown-In or Loose-Fill Insulation

 This type of insulation can be installed without disturbing existing structures and can conform to any space, which is useful when insulating an existing home.
 Often, blown-in, or loose-fill, insulation is made from recycled materials such as: